GordianSimpul/privtick/README.md

 -a4        ...
 ```

 You can also edit the shell script to input your api keys.
-API keys can't be gotten here: https://developers.coinranking.com/create-account
+API keys can be gotten here: https://developers.coinranking.com/create-account

 ### Screenshot